-Prior to the start of the 2022-23 school year, Barrington 220 celebrated the end of Build 220 construction by ribbon cutting ceremonies at five schools, which included tours of the new spaces.
+Prior to the start of the 2022-23 school year, Barrington 220 celebrated the end of Build 220 construction at five schools by hosting ribbon cutting ceremonies, which included tours of the new spaces.

 Construction is currently underway at Barrington High School, Countryside Elementary and Hough Street School.